brianmarx09/config/README.md

 Quickest setup:

   - Save the [.bash_aliases](https://github.com/entangledloops/config/blob/master/linux/.bash_aliases) file into your home directory.
-  - Open a terminal anywhere and type: `source ~/.bash_aliases && setup`
+  - Open a terminal anywhere and type: `setup`

 On a clean LUbuntu 16.04.x system, they should be drag-and-drop to install in your home directory with minor exception.